microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

 # To try this sample

-- Install the Bot Framework Emulator version 4.3.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
+- Install the Bot Framework Emulator version 4.3.0 or greater from [here][BFE]
 - Clone the repository

     ```bash